-A contrast meal usually takes about 20 minutes.
+The procedure usually takes about 15 minutes.

 There are two types of contrast.
 Barium sulphate liquid, which most people have, is a chalky fruit flavoured liquid, a bit like a milkshake in texture.
 A water-soluble alternative, Gastromiro®, is used if there is a risk that the liquid may end up in the lungs (aspiration) or a leak is suspected (perforation).
 This has a slightly bitter orange flavour, like strong marmalade.